Springer & Steinberg, P.C.

 Rocky Mountain Regional Burn Center at University of Colorado Hospital (UCHealth Anschutz Medical Campus): Located in Aurora, just east of Denver, the Rocky Mountain Regional Burn Center is a verified burn center and serves as the primary referral destination for serious burn patients throughout Colorado, Wyoming, Montana, Utah, and surrounding states.
 It is verified by the American Burn Association and the American College of Surgeons.
 The center provides acute burn care, skin grafting, reconstructive surgery, and long-term rehabilitation services.
 Patients transferred from rural communities across the Intermountain West frequently receive care here.

 Children's Hospital Colorado: Also located on the Anschutz Medical Campus in Aurora, Children's Hospital Colorado handles pediatric burn injuries and has a dedicated team experienced in treating scalding injuries, contact burns, and flame burns in children.
-Pediatric burn cases often involve additional legal complexity, including the tolling of statutes of limitations for minors under Colorado law.

 Denver Health Medical Center: As Denver's Level I trauma center and a safety-net hospital, Denver Health regularly receives burn patients from across the city and surrounding counties, particularly in cases where immediate stabilization is needed before transfer to a specialized burn unit.

 Refinery and Chemical Processing Incidents: The Suncor Energy refinery in Commerce City, just north of Denver, is one of the largest petroleum refineries in the Rocky Mountain region.
 Refinery operations carry inherent risks of fire, explosion, and chemical burn exposure.
-Workers and, in some cases, nearby residents have experienced injuries related to refinery incidents.
-These cases often involve complex questions of industrial safety standards, employer liability, and third-party contractor responsibility.

 Restaurant and Commercial Kitchen Scalding: Denver's restaurant industry employs tens of thousands of workers.
 Scalding injuries from steam, boiling liquids, and hot cooking surfaces are among the most common workplace injuries in food service.
-These cases may involve workers' compensation claims, third-party equipment liability, or both.

 Seek immediate medical care.
 Even burns that appear moderate can worsen over the first 24 to 72 hours due to fluid shifts, infection risk, and tissue death.
 Emergency care followed by evaluation at a verified burn center is the medically appropriate course for any significant burn.
 Do not delay treatment in an effort to document the injury yourself.